freshheads/cookie-guard/doc/configuration.md

     callbacks: {
         onOpenCookieAlert: null, // add function that will be triggered after alert opens
-        onCloseCookieAlert: null, // add function that will be triggered after alert closes
+        onCloseCookieAlert: null, // add function that will be triggered after alert closes }
-        onRevoke: null // add function that will be triggered after the cookies have been revoked }
 };
 ```